-10.1 Accumulation of Sick Leave
+11.1 Accumulation of Sick Leave

-Regular full-time employees shall accumulate sick leave at the rate of one (1) day (eight [8] hours) for each month in which an employee is in pay status for eighty (80) non-overtime hours in a calendar month.

-Regular part-time employees shall receive sick leave accumulation on a pro rata basis, based upon the hours actually worked in each calendar month.
+A. Regular full-time employees shall accumulate sick leave at the rate of one (1) day (eight [8] hours) for each month in which an employee is in pay status for eighty (80) non-overtime hours in a calendar month.
+Full-time employees who are in pay status for less than eighty (80) non-overtime hours in a calendar month and regular part-time employees shall receive sick leave accumulation on a pro rata basis, based upon their hours in pay status in each calendar month, up to a maximum of eight (8) hours in a month.

-10.2 Payment of Sick Leave Benefits
+11.2 Payment of Sick Leave Benefits

 Accumulated sick leave pay shall be payable at the rate of one (1) day's pay (or portion thereof) for each day (or portion thereof) of absence.
-A doctor's certificate may be required if requested by the Employer.
+A doctor's certificate may be required for verification purposes after three (3) days or more of sick leave use if requested by the Employer, per WAC 296-128.
+Medical verification or certification for an employee shall be applied in accordance with RCW 49.46 and WAC 296-128.

-10.3 Sick Leave Use
+11.3 Sick Leave Use